thomasbaar/simplesma/README.md

 ## Feedback

-In case your have comments, wishes, bugs, please write them too *thomas.baar AT htw-berlin.de* with a subject starting with **SSMA**.
+In case your have comments, wishes, bugs, please write them to *thomas.baar AT htw-berlin.de* with a subject starting with **SSMA**.